 Throughout the thousand-plus years following that settlement, the Sorbs suffered wave after wave of oppression and conquest, and saw both their population and geographic footprint shrink.
 Despite these repressions, Sorbian culture survived, in no small part thanks to neighboring Slavs, particularly in the Czech Republic.
 “Whenever we’ve had problems, the Czechs have helped”, says Marcel Braumann of the Domowina, a civic society organization dedicated to promoting Sorbian interests in politics and culture.

-The history of cooperation with Slavic neighbors dates to 1706 with the founding of the “Wendische Seminar” and continued throughout the 20th century, including after the Second World War when the Czechoslovak state played an important role in preserving Sorbian culture and education in the war’s aftermath.
+The history of cooperation with Slavic neighbors dates to 1706 with the founding of the “Wendische Seminar” and continued throughout the 20th century, including after the Second World War when the Czechoslovak state played an important role in preserving Sorbian culture and education.
 The ties to Slavic neighbors remain important—Dr. Bartels notes that in recent years teachers from Poland and Czechia have helped mitigate a shortage of Sorbian teachers.

 An inevitable decline?